tariq-hasan/system-design/distributed-systems/data_synchronization_protocols/6_versioning_protocols.md

 ## Vector Clocks

-- How does maintaining a vector of counters allow processes to determine if two events are concurrent, causally related, or independent?

-Vector clocks extend Lamport timestamps to track causality between processes.
+- Vector clocks extend Lamport timestamps to track causality between processes.

 Extension of Lamport Timestamps: Vector clocks extend the concept of Lamport timestamps to track causality between processes in a distributed system.
 Vector of Timestamps: Each process maintains a vector of timestamps, with one entry for each process in the system.
 When an event occurs, the process updates its vector clock by incrementing its own timestamp and copying the vector from the message it received.